mrarthurwhite/project3-arthur-web-ft120919/spec.md

 Confirm:
 - [x] The application is pretty DRY
-- [x ] Limited logic in controllers
+- [x] Limited logic in controllers
 - [~] Views use helper methods if appropriate
-- [x ] Views use partials if appropriate
+- [x  Views use partials if appropriate